Kairotic/penelope/types/tablet.md

 Hypotheses

 * Warps are straight when they twist (and deform when they don't)
-* Wefts are straight when the warp twists
+* Wefts are straight when the warp twists (and go up and down when they don't)

 Prediction: